nmdcom/NModcom/doc/Tutorial.md

 };
 simenv.Run();
 ```
-MODCOM keeps track of time with a double-precision variable, but makes no assumption about the unit of time.
-A unit could be a second, a day, a nano-second, or a millenium - it is entirely up to the user!
+MODCOM keeps track of time with a double-precision variable.
+The framework makes no assumption about the unit of time.
+It is up to the user to decide whether one unit is a second, a day, a nano-second, or a millenium - or any other measure of time!

 MODCOM provides a convenience class that can transform to and from calendar date/time.